serai-dex/serai/orchestration/README.md

 * Expose necessary ports.
 * Map necessary volumes.

-The best way is to build using `docker compose`.
-If you'd prefer to build using `docker` directly, each image can be built independently.

-**Example:** `docker build ./coins/bitcoin`

 ### Entrypoint

-The Serai node and external networks' nodes are each started from an entrypoint script inside the /scripts folder.
+The Serai node and external networks' nodes are each started from an entrypoint script inside the `/scripts `folder.

 To update the scripts on the image you must rebuild the updated images using the `--build` flag after `up` in `docker compose`.